 Since we aim at a sparse solution computed from a large dimensional problem, we rely on a greedy optimisation algorithm.
 We use a discrete combinatorial algorithm for maximizing a function subject to a cardinality constraint.
 It starts with the empty set, and then adds elements to it in r iterations.
 In each iteration, the algorithm adds to its current solution the single element increasing the value of this solution by the most, i.e., the element with the largest marginal value with respect to the current solution.
 In the context of submodular maximization (see Buchbinder and Feldman (2018) for a survey), this simple Forward Stepwise algorithm checking for incremental gain at each step using nested models is usually referred to simply as "the greedy algorithm".
-In the case of submodular functions, it returns a solution that is provably within a constant factor of the optimum (Nemhauser, Wolsey and Fisher (1978)), and it turns out to be the best approximation ratio possible for the problem (Nemhauser and Wolsey (1978)).
-Submodular functions have a natural diminishing return property: adding an element to a larger set results in smaller marginal increase in the value of the function compared to adding the element to a smaller set.
-Bian et al. (2017) extend guarantee results of the greedy algorithm for cardinality constrained maximization of nonsubmodular nondecreasing set functions, in particular nondecreasing standard LP problems with non-degenerate basic feasible solution (Bertsimas and Tsitsiklis (1997), Ch.
+In the case of submodular functions, it selects a set of a given cardinality (10 assets) to produce a numerical solution that is provably within a constant factor of the optimum given by the optimal set of the same cardinality (Nemhauser, Wolsey and Fisher (1978)), and it turns out to be the best approximation ratio possible for the problem (Nemhauser and Wolsey (1978)).
+A submodular function has a natural diminishing return property: adding an element to a larger set results in smaller marginal increase in the value of the function compared to adding the element to a smaller set.
+Bian et al. (2017) extend guarantee results of the greedy algorithm for cardinality constrained maximization of non-submodular nondecreasing set functions, in particular nondecreasing standard LP problems with non-degenerate basic feasible solution (Bertsimas and Tsitsiklis (1997), Ch.
 3) that we implement in our empirics.